Oh boy. Another Google algorithm update. (As if 2020 hasn’t thrown enough at us, ey?!)

 2. Safe Browsing

-Safe browsing: how safe is your site from malware and other malicious or deceptive content?
+How safe is your site from malware and other malicious or deceptive content?
 Essentially, this metric measures whether your page is safe for the user or whether visiting your site might put their personal information at risk.

 Test yours: A Security Issues Report run on Google Search Console shows you how well your site fits Google’s “safe-browsing” criteria.
 Honestly, though, even if safe browsing wasn’t a direct ranking factor, why wouldn’t you run this report to make sure your site is safe from all the dodginess that lurks out there? #justsaying